r00txpwn/UIS-Website/ADMIN_GUIDE.md

 ## Important Notes

 1. All admin routes are protected and require authentication
+2. There is NO public signup - users must be created via Supabase dashboard or `/admin/users`
-2. Images and PDFs should be uploaded to the public directory or use Supabase storage
+3. Images and PDFs should be uploaded to the public directory or use Supabase storage
-3. Use meaningful slugs for services (e.g., "fleet-management")
+4. Use meaningful slugs for services (e.g., "fleet-management")
-4. Set appropriate display_order values to control content ordering
+5. Set appropriate display_order values to control content ordering
-5. All content is published to the public website immediately when marked as "published"
+6. All content is published to the public website immediately when marked as "published"

-## Security
+## Security Features

+- **No Public Signup**: Prevents unauthorized user creation
+- **Protected Routes**: All admin pages require authentication
-- Row Level Security (RLS) is enabled on all tables
+- **Row Level Security (RLS)**: Enabled on all database tables
-- Only authenticated users can modify content
+- **Secure User Creation**: Only authenticated admins can create new users
-- Public users can only read published content
-- All storage buckets have appropriate read/write policies
+- **Storage Policies**: Proper read/write permissions on all buckets

 ## Support